 Then, divide the result by the bioavailability percentage (also expressed as a decimal) of the second product.

-The resulting number will be the amount of milligrams the second, lower bioavailability product would need to achieve bioequivalence with the CBD product of higher bioavailability.
+The resulting number will be the dose of the second, lower bioavailability product you would need to take to achieve bioequivalence with higher bioavailability product

 Bioavailability vs Bioequivalence – The Takeaway

 Even though CBD has become popular, the amount of info available can overwhelm first-time users.
-Particularly, knowing how to determine the CBD bioavailability vs bioequivalence can be a minefield.
+Particularly, knowing how to determine CBDa + CBD bioavailability vs bioequivalence can be a minefield.

 Hopefully, the information we’ve presented can help you navigate some of the more complex terms.
 But we also encourage you not to get caught up in numbers and measurements.
 Instead, try one of our CBD + CBDa products that seems appealing.
 Notice how you feel before and after taking the product.
 Play around with dosing for a while until you find that just-right level, and then stick with it.
 Typically, this method will give you greater, more personalized results (with a lot less math) than trying to carry out complex calculations.